coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-09-get-an-element-from-linkedlist.md

 The `get(int index)` method **returns the element at the specified position (`index`) in this list.**

-The method signature is as given below.
+The method signature is given below.

 ```java
 public E get(int index)